Demon Hunter (band): Christianity

 Don Clark stated, "I guess we liked to ride the fence.
 Then we got a little older, maybe wiser, and you know what, we're a Christian band.
 We're five dudes, we're all believers, we really don't want to ride the fence anymore."
 Ryan Clark claimed, "When we officially started we wanted to be very bold about it, we didn't see any purpose of just beating around the bush."
-Fans who are Christians are supportive of the band's bold faith position.
-"They respect that we don't walk the fence between a non-Christian and Christian band."
+According to the band, fans who are Christians are supportive of the band's bold faith position, saying "They respect that we don't walk the fence between a non-Christian and Christian band."
 Demon Hunter's official website stated in 2008 that they are "absolutely" a Christian band and the band members "are all Bible believing followers of Jesus Christ."

 Reported use by the military

 According to an Esquire interview in February 2013, after Metallica requested that the US military stop using their music during interrogations in Iraq, Demon Hunter allegedly contacted the US military, offering their music as an alternative, which was accepted.
 A Navy SEAL who claimed to have killed Bin Laden was quoted as saying "'[W]e stopped using [Metallica's] music, and then a band called Demon Hunter got in touch and said, "We're all about promoting what you do."
 They sent us CDs and patches.
 I wore my Demon Hunter patch on every mission.
 I wore it when I blasted bin Laden.'"
 The day after the story broke, Demon Hunter addressed the situation by saying they approved US servicemen wearing their patch, but they didn't volunteer their music, nor did they have any knowledge of it being used for interrogations.